LashaGoch/Monte-Carlo-Simulation-in-R/README.md

-# TASK OVERVIEW:
+# TASK OVERVIEW (Monte Carlo Simulation in R):
-Create a grading system based on Monte Carlo simulation to find the best set of weights.
+Create a grading system based on Monte Carlo simulation in R to find the best set of weights.

 Assume something about the distributions of the grades from 1. exam, 2. assignments, and 3. activity.